 You can give the annual exclusion amount to any one person every single year and never dip into your lifetime exemption.
 If the father doesn't want to pay the gift tax on the $85,000 in the year the gift is made, he can reduce his lifetime gift tax exemption by this amount.
 Despite his significant generosity, Dad would still have $11,095,000 of the unified tax credit left to shelter his estate.

 Another Option for Payment

-The IRS isn't entirely without a heart and it encourages generosity to some extent.
-It gives you yet a third option.
-If you give gifts in excess of the annual exclusion, a special rule lets you spread their value out over five years, another way of effectively paying the tax now so you don't have to dip into your lifetime exemption.
+The IRS isn't entirely without a heart, and it encourages generosity to some extent, giving you yet a third option.
+If you give gifts in excess of the annual exclusion, a special rule lets you spread their value out over five years, another way of effectively paying the tax now so that you don't have to dip into your lifetime exemption.

 Exemptions Increase Periodically

 The lifetime exemption increases periodically to keep pace with inflation and due to changes in legislation.
 The 2017 lifetime exemption of $5.49 million increased from $5.45 million in 2016 with inflation adjustments, then it went from $5.49 million to $11.18 million in 2018, thanks to the Tax Cuts and Jobs Act and another inflation adjustment.

 The annual exclusion was stuck at $14,000 from 2013 through 2017 before it increased to $15,000 in 2018.
 It can only change in $1,000 increments, and it does not have to do so every year.